scaleoutsean/eseries-perf-analyzer/CONFIGURATION.md

 ## Configure Grafana data source in Victoria Metrics

-Any Prometheus scraper (and database) can be used to scrape EPA Collector metrics.
-The EPA reference stack uses Victoria Metrics.
+Any Prometheus scraper (and database) can be used to scrape EPA Collector metrics through Traefik's external port.
+The EPA reference stack uses Victoria Metrics which accesses Collector by its Docker service name within the Compose stack.

-If you run use reference stack (Collector, Grafana, Victoria Metrics), Grafana's data source will be created automatically when you run `docker compose up` after the above two steps and `grafana-init` container.
+If you run use this reference stack (Collector, Grafana, Victoria Metrics, Traefik), Grafana's data source will be created automatically when you run `docker compose up` after the above two steps and `grafana-init` container.

 If you do it manually elsewhere:

 ![Configure Victoria Metrics Data Source](./images/epa_configuration_data_source_example_vm_01.png)

-If you use own Grafana **and** choose to use Victoria Metrics from EPA stack:
+If you use **own** Grafana **and** choose to use Victoria Metrics from EPA stack:

-- You need to expose service port for `vm` service in docker-compose.yml to allow Grafana to reach Victoria Metrics from the outside
+- You need to expose service port for `vm` service in docker-compose.yml to allow Grafana to reach Victoria Metrics from the outside.
+This may be done by proxying access via Traefik, or by directly exposing Victoria Metrics' service
-- Allow external access from Grafana to the Victoria Metrics port from Compose file
+- Allow external access from Grafana to the Victoria Metrics port in Compose file (in Traefik or VM service)
-- Copy any CA/Victoria Metrics certificates to Grafana to enable TLS validation if you do not wish to skip/disable that
+- Additionally, you may enable authentication on Traefik or limit access to the Grafana (source) IP
-- Additionally, you may enable authentication on V or limit access to specific Grafana (source) IP
+- Copy any CA/Victoria Metrics certificates to your Grafana instance to enable TLS validation if you do not wish to skip/disable that

-If you use own Grafana and own Prometheus scraper and database, just make sure Collector's Prometheus Port is exposed to your scraper.
+If you use own Grafana and own Prometheus scraper/database, Collector's Prometheus port is already exposed via Traefik.
+You can add extra options (TLS, authentication, rate limiting) to Traefik configuration if you wish.

 ## Down-sampling and retention for Victoria Metrics data